A. Decision-making procedure

 Remuneration of Board members

 Board members are paid monthly remuneration fees and meeting remuneration fees for attending Board and committee meetings.
-The monthly remuneration fees (minus tax withheld at the calculated rate of 60%) are used to purchase Elisa shares every quarter, and Elisa covers the possible transfer tax.
-At the Annual General Meeting of 2016, it was decided to pay the following remuneration fees to Board members:
+After first and third quarter results publication 40 per cent of the monthly remuneration fees are used to purchase Elisa Shares in the name of the members of the Board, and Elisa covers the possible transfer tax.
+At the Annual General Meeting of 2017, it was decided to pay the following remuneration fees to Board members: